josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 * The IAOC and IAD roles defined in RFC 4071 are eliminated.

-* The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Adminstration LLC
+* The ISOC and IAD responsibilities described in RFC 4071 are assigned to a new organization, IETF Administration LLC

 * The board of trustees of LLC will assume the oversight responsibilities of the IAOC.

-# IETFAdminOrg
+# IETF Administration LLC

 ## Responsibilities